weiffert/user-directory/homework.md

 ### Super Mega Bonus Credit Hyper Fighting

 * Be strong!
 Do not resore to the use of `innerHTML`.
 Keep using `document.createElement`.

+## Day 3

+Make a list of your favorite somethings.

+### Bonus Credit

+Not just add to a list, but add to an array.

+### Super Mega Bonus Credit

+Add a remove button for each individual item.